nistiabudi/Image_video_analyzer/README.md

 5. Upload the images on Adobe Contributor or Freepik.
 6. Upload CSV File that you've been generated before.
 (In this case watchout for the filename, if it's not ready to submit, then there is something wrong with the filename or file format.
 When you analyze .png format the output of the result should be .png format too then you must upload .png format file)
 7. Then you're ready to go.

+you can also build the exe using
+> python build_exe.py